Did you know you could likely finish a page or two of your readings—while waiting for your coffee or tea to steep?

 - Repeat a certain task (such as cooking or doing the laundry)

-- Assist a friend unexpectedly—when you really didn’t have the bandwidth to do so
+- Deal with something unexpected—when you really didn’t have the bandwidth to do so

 Now, consider how you might be more efficient in completing these tasks next time.
 Do you notice any errands that can be done concurrently, or any cases where you’re perhaps spending more time on something than necessary?
-Or maybe you’re seeing a pattern of saying "yes" to requests on your time—when you really should be saying "no"?
+Or maybe you’re seeing a pattern of saying "yes" to requests—when you really should be saying "no"?
 (More on this below!)